 The ACD's order execution policy sets out the factors which the ACD expects to be considered when effecting transactions and placing orders in relation to the Company.
-This policy has been developed in accordance with the ACD's obligations under the trac.com

-Regulations to obtain the best possible result for the Company.
+This policy has been developed in accordance with the ACD's obligations under the Regulations to obtain the best possible result for the Company.

-Details of the order execution policy are available on the ACD's website at www.valucategories of investors are retail investors and non-retail, professional investors.
-Different
+Details of the order execution policy are available on the ACD's website at www.valu-trac.com